What To Do If You Have A Disorganized Attachment

 According to the Ainsworth study of attachment, attachment styles are characterized by specific behaviors in children that cause them to seek or avoid the comfort of and proximity of their primary attachment figure.
 The attachment studies conducted by Ainsworth primarily involved the observation of perceived attachment between infants and their mothers.
 It stands to reason that attachment styles will be similar for all primary attachment figures.
 According to attachment theory, attached people fare better globally, while people with an uncertain attachment style often report ongoing issues in relationships throughout their lives.

 Of all the attachment types, both for infants and those for adults, a disorganized attachment is perhaps the most problematic.
-Accordingly, this style and personality disorders often go together.
+Accordingly, this attachment style and personality disorders often go together.

 According the American Psychological Association, attachment is the emotional bond that develops between an infant and their parent figure or caregiver reflected by a calmness when in the presence of their primary caregiver.
 Disorganized attachment is an attachment problem that develops due to an infant getting insufficient care and support in early childhood.

-Unlike attached infants, a child with this style will also develop an uncertain attachment style.
+Unlike attached infants, a child with disorganized attachment will also develop an uncertain attachment style.
 As a result, they will develop an uncertain attachment to their caregiver.
 This will cause an infant to shy away from their primary attachment figure -- instead of clinging to them for safety.
 A disorganized style of attachment and personality functioning will follow them into adulthood relationships.
 One of the signs of attachment that is disorganized and personality disorders in adulthood is the tendency to shy away from close relationships.
 These are unhealthy attachments.

 Attachment is the deep, personal connection you have with another person.
 Infants attach to their primary caregivers.
 Adults may remain attached to their parents, but they also form attachments to romantic partners and close friends.
 These attachment styles last into adulthood, especially if these adults have had a particularly difficult childhood with improper parental attachments.
 The following section discusses the different attachment styles as they develop from infancy to adulthood.

-Infant Attachments
+Infant attachments

 Healthy attachment styles are organized.
 When something distressing happens, your attachment figure (a parent, romantic partner, or close friend) responds predictably.
 These predictable behaviors have a significant impact on the infant's style of attachment.
 Unpredictable behaviors result in disorganized attachment forming.
 As parents, it is important to know how to foster fixed attachment since this style will predict the relationship success of the child when they become an adult.